cbabos/cursor-experiment/README.md

    - Verify your OpenWeatherMap API key
    - Check if you've exceeded the API rate limits
    - Ensure the location name is valid

+4. If the AI assistant is not responding:
+   - Verify Ollama is running (`ollama ps`)
+   - Check if the claude model is installed (`ollama list`)
+   - Try restarting the Ollama service
+   - Ensure you have enough system resources available